Dates and deadlines for our School of Cinema faculty and staff to be aware of.

 - Items purchased with University funds must be delivered to the university.
 In other words, do not arrange for anything to be shipped to your home address if you will be reimbursed for it.

-The College’s list-serv, guest speakers, lost and found, mail, Cinema media library, photocopying, social media and the Cinema website, supplies and technical support are discussed on this page.
+The College’s list-serve, guest speakers, lost and found, mail, Cinema media library, photocopying, social media and the Cinema website, supplies and technical support are discussed on this page.

 Must be arranged for in advance.
 Contact both the chair and the office manager to request funding for a guest speaker and for guidance regarding logistics.